 Electronic nicotine delivery systems (ENDS) are comprised of different devices that contain liquid nicotine.
-Their usage has surged since they were introduced in the US market in 2007.
-Many are excited that e-cigarettes may be a safer alternative to cigarette smoking with fewer obnoxious effects on those surrounding the smoker.
-While the news is exciting, these tools are still fairly new and not fully tested.
-It is important to confirm that these e-cigarettes are safer for the user and those around them, but this will take some time and research.
+Their usage has surged since e-cigarettes were introduced in the US market in 2007.
+Many are excited that they may be a safer alternative to cigarette smoking with fewer obnoxious effects on those surrounding the smoker.
+While the news is exciting, these devices are still fairly new and not fully tested.
+It is important to confirm that these devices are safer for the user and those around them, but this will take some time and research.

 E-cigarettes are battery-powered devices that are available in a range of sizes and shapes.
 Some look just like real cigarettes, while other e-cigarettes, called vaporizers or vape pens, are designed to look more like pens.
 Other versions include e-pipes and e-cigars, which are designed to look like the real thing.
 Although this article focuses on the use of e-cigarettes, the concepts are similar for any ENDS device.

 In general, the devices are made up of:

 When the user inhales on the mouthpiece, this triggers the liquid to be heated, and the atomizer turns the liquid into a vapor.
 This vapor is then inhaled by the user, which feels like smoking a real cigarette.
 When the user exhales, the vapor quickly disappears.
-Smoking e-cigarettes is also known as vaping.
+Vaporizers produce more clouds of vapor than e-cigarettes.

-There are over 250 e-cigarette brands available to consumers each with different combinations of nicotine and other chemicals.
+There are many e-cigarette brands available to consumers—each with different combinations of nicotine and other chemicals.
 This variability causes controversy on how e-cigarettes should be regulated, if at all.
-Regulators, both in and out the US markets, are looking at e-cigarettes' potential benefits and harms.
+Regulators, both in and out of the US markets, are looking at e-cigarettes' potential benefits and harms.

 The most obvious benefit to e-cigarettes is that it may help smokers stop smoking cigarettes.
-It is unique to all other current cessation programs because it allows people to continue "smoking" without inhaling thousands of harmful chemicals normally found in one burning cigarette.
+It is unique to all other current cessation programs because it allows people to continue smoking without inhaling thousands of harmful chemicals normally found in 1 burning cigarette.
 But, do e-cigarettes really help smokers quit?